 Why CX Champions must continue raising the bar on excellent customer service

-You’ve built a powerful support organization, a feat worth celebrating.
+You have built a powerful support organisation, a feat worth celebrating.
 But now what?
 Learn what other CX Champions are doing to continue providing innovative service.

-Even the highest-performing service organizations need to know where they stand among their competitors and how they can continue raising the bar to retain their status as leaders.
+Even the highest-performing service organisations need to know where they stand among their competitors and how they can continue raising the bar to retain their status as leaders.

-You can find answers in the 2022 CX Accelerator report, where CX organizations are categorized according to our CX maturity model scale and rank as Starters, Emergers, Risers, and CX Champions.
-Each group faces its own advantages, disadvantages, and unique opportunities to set teams up for even greater success in the future.
+You can find answers in the 2022 CX Accelerator report, where CX organisations are categorised according to our CX maturity model scale and rank as Starters, Emergers, Risers and CX Champions.
+Each group faces its own advantages, disadvantages and unique opportunities to set teams up for even greater success in the future.

 Stay a step ahead: Identify areas of vulnerability

-If you’re at this stage in your CX maturity, then you know the value a service organization—your service organization—brings to the business.
-At this point, you have a support system that is well-integrated with other core business applications and you’re harnessing customer data to everyone’s advantage.
+If you are at this stage in your CX maturity, then you know the value a service organisation – your service organisation – brings to the business.
+At this point, you have a support system that is well-integrated with other core business applications and you are harnessing customer data to everyone’s advantage.

-Realizing CX maturity doesn’t mean that there isn’t room for improvement.
-Here are the challenges organizations at your level continue to face:
+Realising CX maturity does not mean that there is no room for improvement.
+Here are the challenges organisations at your level continue to face:

-- You’re mostly providing streamlined experiences across all touchpoints with a good balance between agents and bots, but you may need to fine-tune your hybrid support strategy
+- You are mostly providing streamlined experiences across all touchpoints with a good balance between agents and bots, but you may need to fine-tune your hybrid support strategy

-- You’re not quite there yet when it comes to regularly reviewing team performance and customer journey metrics with senior leadership
+- You are not quite there yet when it comes to regularly reviewing team performance and customer journey metrics with senior leadership

 - Data fragmentation across legacy tools and apps is a significant issue

-- You could stand to improve performance metrics through tools and trainings
+- You could stand to improve performance metrics through tools and training

-- Performance metrics might be slipping, but you’re mostly able to correlate collected data with specific interactions to meet business KPIs
+- Performance metrics might be slipping, but you are mostly able to correlate collected data with specific interactions to meet business KPIs

-- It’s still a struggle to bring on and retain support talent
+- It is still a struggle to bring on and retain support talent

 How to stave off Risers

 Not content to rest on your laurels?
-There’s plenty you can do to address common challenges and keep competitors from overtaking your significant progress—especially as current economic conditions pressure teams to do more with less.
+You can do plenty to address common challenges and keep competitors from overtaking your significant progress, especially as current economic conditions pressure teams to do more with less.